ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ```
 http://8d3374f1.lb.appdomain.cloud/
 ```
-3. All of the updates previously made should show indicating data was propagated to the `slave` and it is now handling all queries.
+3. All of the updates previously made should show indicating data was propagated to the `replica` and it is now handling all queries.
 4. Attempt to add a comment.
-Since the `slave` is read only and the `master` is down, a posting error will appear: __*ERROR: The comment could not be saved.
+Since the `replica` is read only and the `source` is down, a posting error will appear: __*ERROR: The comment could not be saved.
 Please try again later.*__
 5. Attempt to login to the WordPress Administrator console (`/wp-admin`).
 You should get HTTP error __*502 Bad Gateway*__.
-6. Bring up the `master` database - `MySQL1`.
+6. Bring up the `source` database - `MySQL1`.
 ```
 service mysql start
 ```